 Raspberry Marshmallow Chocolate Layer Cake ❤️

-The finishing touches include clouds of chocolate frosting, fresh ruby red raspberries and pieces of dark chocolate.
-Not only is this cake pretty but it's downright DELICIOUS!
+The finishing touch is a clouds of chocolate frosting, fresh ruby red raspberries and pieces of dark chocolate.
+It’s the most spectacular AND delicious layer cake!

 I’m so excited to share this recipe with you.
 A few months ago I wrote a note in my phone saying, chocolate cake, marshmallow fluff and strawberry jam.
 I have no idea what I was thinking at the time, but this 👆🏻 cake is the result.
 A big, beautiful layer cake that pairs three stunning flavours – chocolate, marshmallow and raspberry.